-This biography was written by Alan De La Mare and was first published in the Dictionary of New Zealand Biography, vol 2, 1993, and updated in September, 2011.
+This biography, written by Alan De La Mare, was first published in the Dictionary of New Zealand Biography, vol 2, 1993, and updated in September, 2011.

 Samuel Horatio Moreton was born probably in London, England, sometime between 1843 and 1845, the son of Ann Spence and her husband, Samuel Moreton, said to have been a captain in the Royal Regiment of Artillery.
 Joining the Royal Navy, he served in China before emigrating to Australia.
 There, at Sandridge, Victoria, on 25 September 1862, he married Rosa Clara Wilson, the daughter of a London watchmaker.

 Shortly after their marriage Rosa and Samuel Moreton moved to Invercargill, New Zealand, where Samuel worked as a painter and signwriter.
 During his early years in Invercargill he developed his talent for fine art painting: he is said to have studied earlier under the watercolour artist Aaron Penley of the Royal Military Academy, Woolwich.
 He also found delight in the mountains and lakes of Fiordland.
 These two interests Moreton combined for the rest of his life, becoming a landscape artist of international renown and a pioneer explorer of New Zealand's south.